-For many people, home ownership is still the American Dream.
-Some of these people are afraid that a Chapter 7 bankruptcy may end that dream.
-The good news is: it is possible to buy a house after bankruptcy.
+For many people, owning a home is part of the American Dream.
+Some people are afraid that filing a Chapter 7 bankruptcy will end that dream.
+The good news is that it’s possible to buy a house after bankruptcy.

-If you are considering bankruptcy, your credit score is probably already too low to buy a house anyway.
-Bankruptcy offers an opportunity to wipe the slate clean and rebuild your credit history.
+If you’re considering bankruptcy, your credit score is probably already too low to buy a house anyway.
+Bankruptcy allows you to wipe the slate clean and rebuild your credit history.

-Your ability to buy a home after bankruptcy may impact your decision of whether or not to file.
-Although, sometimes the details of your specific situation can influence what your options are post-bankruptcy, millions of people with bankruptcies on their records successfully apply for home loans.
+Your ability to buy a home after bankruptcy may impact your decision of whether to file.
+Though individual situations vary, millions of people with bankruptcies on their records successfully apply for home loans.
 This article can help prepare you for what to expect when buying a home after bankruptcy.

 The following guidelines are accurate as of 2018.
 They are subject to change from time to time, so it’s important to get the latest information.